What are the birth year and playing age groups (e.g., U9, U10, U11, etc)

 What if my child cannot attend scheduled tryout date/time?

 We publish scheduled tryout dates early to allow maximum time for schedule planning.
-Parents and players should make every effort possible to attend the appropriate age group tryout.
+Parents and players should make every effort possible to attend the appropriate age group evaluation.
 It is the only way to ensure an apples-to-apples comparison of similarly aged players, with the exact same evaluators, and ultimately help produce the fairest assessment possible.
-This is particularly important at the U11 through U15 levels (born in 2005-2009), since teams are formed based on demonstrated ability at tryouts.
+This is particularly important at the U11 through U15 levels (born in 2006-2010), since teams are formed based on demonstrated ability at evaluations.